Why choose Creditor Insurance for your CIBC credit card?

 Important documents

-Your certificate of insurance will contain the full details of your coverage, including benefits, cost, eligibility conditions, limitations and exclusions.
-Your certificate of insurance will be mailed to you approximately 2 weeks after you complete your application.
+Your Certificate of Insurance will contain the full details of your coverage, including benefits, cost, eligibility conditions, limitations and exclusions.
+Your Certificate of Insurance will be mailed to you approximately 2 weeks after you complete your application.

 To help you make an informed decision, you can access sample certificates of insurance and other important documents below.